+Each member of a Review Team must be independent of the project.
 Reviewers must immediately inform the GCA of any potential or current conflict of interest that arises prior to or during Review.
 The Reviewer's participation in the Review may preclude them, and their organisation, from participating in the project in any other capacity.
+For all Tier 1 projects, members must be high profile industry experts and independent of the NSW Government (i.e. not currently employed by the NSW Government).

-A Review Team is typically made up of three members although may be less due to the focused nature of a Deep Dive.
-Review Teams are selected based on their mix of skills and experience, as relevant to the project.
+The GCA seeks to appoint a Review Team with the mix of skills and expertise to allow the Team to expertly address each of the seven Key Focus Areas, as relevant to the project stage and the nature of the project.
 Each member is expected to contribute within their area of expertise, work collaboratively with their Review Team colleagues and take responsibility for producing a high quality, well written Review Report using the appropriate template.